alan-platform/alan-platform.github.io/pages/tutorials/ide-tutorial.md

 2. Click on the button `Alan Deploy`.
 This will send your project to the server which will publish (deploy) your application.

-> NOTE: we recommend that you also run `Alan Fetch` from time to time (e.g. weekly) to get the latest platform tools for building and deploying your project.
+> NOTE: we recommend that you also run `Alan Fetch` from time to time (e.g. weekly).
+This ensures that you have the latest builds of the platform tools at the version specified in your `versions.json` file.
+Newer builds should never include breaking changes that break your project build.

+Sometimes, you may want to upgrade to a new platform version or system type version.
+For that, you need to modify the `versions.json` file.
+For the latest official platform and system type versions, you can find a `versions.json` file on the [docs page](/pages/docs.html).
-Furthermore, if you ever change the `versions.json` file, you need to run `Alan Fetch` as well to get the right tools.
+Make sure to run `Alan Fetch` to get the right tools after updating your `versions.json` file.

 ## Your published Application
 After deploying your work, you can find the latest published version of your application at the URL provided in the `README.md` file of your project.